-Furthermore, while none of our clients account for 10% or more of our net revenue, a substantial portion of our revenue is generated from a limited number of clients.
-Our clients can generally terminate their contracts with us at any time and they do not have minimum purchase requirements.
+Furthermore, a substantial portion of our revenue is generated from a limited number of clients, including one client that accounted for 11% of our net revenue for the three months ended September 30, 2016.
+Our clients can generally terminate their contracts with us at any time, and they do not have minimum spend requirements.
 Clients may also fail to renew their contracts or reduce their level of business with us, leading to lower revenue.

-In addition, reductions in business by one or more significant clients may trigger price reductions for our other clients whose prices for certain products are determined in whole or in part by client bidding or competition or may reduce our ability to monetize media, further decreasing revenue.
-Any such price reduction or drop in media monetization could result in lower revenue or margin.
-We expect that a limited number of clients will continue to account for a significant percentage of our revenue, and the loss of any one of these clients, or material reduction in their marketing spending with us, could decrease our revenue and harm our business.
+In addition, reductions in business by one or more significant clients has in the past triggered, and may in the future trigger, price reductions for other clients whose prices for certain products are determined in whole or in part by client bidding or competition which may reduce our ability to monetize media, further decreasing revenue.
+Any future such price or volume reductions, or drop in media monetization, could result in lower revenue or margin.
+We expect that a limited number of clients will continue to account for a significant percentage of our revenue, and the loss of any one of these clients, or a material reduction in their marketing spending with us, could decrease our revenue and harm our business.

-We depend on third-party publishers for a significant portion of our visitors.
+We depend on third-party publishers, including strategic partners, for a significant portion of our visitors.
 Any decline in the supply of media available through these websites or increase in the price of this media could cause our revenue to decline or our cost to reach visitors to increase.

-A significant portion of our revenue is attributable to visitor traffic originating from third-party publishers.
+A significant portion of our revenue is attributable to visitor traffic originating from third-party publishers (including strategic partners).
 In many instances, third-party publishers can change the media inventory they make available to us at any time and, therefore, impact our results of operations.
 In addition, third-party publishers may place significant restrictions on our offerings.
 These restrictions may prohibit advertisements from specific clients or specific industries, or restrict the use of certain creative content or formats.
-If a third-party publisher decides not to make media inventory available to us, or decides to demand a higher revenue share or places significant restrictions on the use of such inventory, we may not be able to find media inventory from other websites that satisfies our requirements in a timely and cost-effective manner.
+If a third-party publisher decides not to make media inventory available to us, or decides to demand a higher revenue-share or places significant restrictions on the use of such inventory, we may not be able to find media inventory from other websites that satisfies our requirements in a timely and cost-effective manner.
 In addition, the number of competing online marketing service providers and advertisers that acquire inventory from websites continues to increase.
 Consolidation of Internet advertising networks and third-party publishers could eventually lead to a concentration of desirable inventory on websites or networks owned by a small number of individuals or entities, which could limit the supply or impact the pricing of inventory available to us.
 In the past, we have experienced declines in our financial services client vertical primarily due to volume declines caused by losses of available media from third-party publishers acquired by competitors, changes in search engine algorithms which reduced or eliminated traffic from some third-party publishers and increased competition for quality media.
 We cannot assure you that we will be able to acquire media inventory that meets our clients' performance, price, and quality requirements, in which case our revenue could decline or our operating costs could increase.